Our Executive Team

 Secretary

-Superintendent Smith is an active member of the Massachusetts Sheriff’s Association Education Training Committee, where she served as chairperson of the executive branch of the committee.
-For the past five years, Superintendent Smith has been co–chairperson of the MSAETC Spring Conferences bringing forth new, innovative topics that benefit a wide array of public safety personnel.
-In 2010, Superintendent Smith successfully completed the F.B.I.
-Crisis Negotiator course which had various agencies represented from across New England, and she is a 2010 graduate of Lead Boston.
-She is the lead instructor of the Choice Officer Training program and continues to seek innovative ways to keep the training curriculum current and applicable to the needs of the communities and schools.
-Superintendent Smith serves on the Department’s Policy Review Committee and is currently on the MCAD (Massachusetts Commission Against Discrimination) Referral list of trainers in Harassment/Discrimination prevention in the Workplace.
-Prior to working with the Department, Smith served as a substitute English teacher in the Lynn Public School System.
+Superintendent Smith was an active member of the Massachusetts Sheriff’s Association Education Training Committee, where she served as chairperson of the executive branch of the committee.
+In 2010, Superintendent Smith completed the F.B.I.
+Crisis Negotiator course with various agencies represented from across New England, and she is a 2010 graduate of Lead Boston.
+She was the lead instructor of the Choice Officer Training program.
+She sought innovative ways to keep the training curriculum current and applicable to the needs of the communities and schools.
+Yolanda served on the Department’s Policy Review Committee and is on the MCAD (Massachusetts Commission Against Discrimination) Referral list of trainers in Harassment/Discrimination prevention in the Workplace.

 Stephanie Brown